dtaylor222/GettingAndCleanigDataAssignment/README.md

 and loaded into the working directory.

-Our resulting observations are the 30 participants each doing six activiites so we end up with a 180 row (observation) data frame in the wide form
+Our resulting observations are the 30 participants each doing six activiites so we end up initially with a 180 row (observation) data frame in the wide form This is then normalised to the long form with 14220 observations (180 * 79)

 The question splits the code natually into 5 parts: